Public Service Commission Style Guide

 This Guide is for PSC writers, editors and consultants who contribute to PSC documents.

 The following documents supplement the guidelines given in this Guide:

 - The Canadian Style provides grammar and style guidelines for use in the public service.
 This PSC Guide refers to it frequently.
-In cases when the Guide's advice differs from that of the The Canadian Style, follow the Guide's
+In cases when the Guide's advice differs from that of the The Canadian Style, follow the advice in this Guide.

 - An electronic version of The Canadian Style, continuously updated, is available on the Termium Web site.

-- The PSC Glossary is an alphabetical listing of terms used in PSC documents, along with definitions.
+- The Public Service Commission Lexicon is an alphabetical listing of terms commonly used in PSC documents in both English and French.